Tensioned Access Platforms

 TAP Systems require computer modelling to create intricate designs to which the installer will work.
 TAP installation is normally carried out by rope access technicians.

 There is no generic installation course available because of the uniqueness of each project and design.
 Different installers will also have different techniques to achieve their own TAP system solution.
-3 Education deliver FASET’s have written a half day user/manager training course that incorporates the project handover pack.
-The outcome of the courses is that those responsible for the safe use of the TAP system are fully aware of the way the system works, its limitations, the inspection and rescue protocols.
+3 Education deliver FASET’s half day user/manager training course that incorporates the project handover pack.
+The outcome of the course is that those responsible for the safe use of the TAP system are fully aware of the way the system works, its limitations, the inspection and rescue protocols.